Alliterative verse: Types of Old Norse alliterative verse

 Essentially all Old Norse poetry was written in some form of alliterative verse.
 It falls into two main categories: Eddaic and Skaldic poetry.
-Eddaic poetry was anonymous, originally orally transmitted, and mostly consisted or legends, mythological stories, wise sayings and proverbs.
+Eddaic poetry was anonymous, originally orally transmitted, and mostly consisted of legends, mythological stories, wise sayings and proverbs.
 A majority of the Eddaic poetry appears in the Poetic Edda.
 Skaldic poetry was associated with individual poets or skalds, typically employed by a king or other ruler, who primarily wrote poems praising their patron or criticizing their patron's enemies.
 It thus tends to be more elaborate and poetically ambitious than Eddaic poetry.

 Formal features

 The inherited form of alliterative verse was modified somewhat in Old Norse poetry.
 In Old Norse, as a result of phonetic changes from the original common Germanic language, many unstressed syllables were lost.
 This lent Old Norse verse a characteristic terseness; the lifts tended to be crowded together at the expense of the weak syllables.
 In some lines, the weak syllables have been entirely suppressed.
-As a result, while we still have the base pattern of paired half-lines joined by alliteration, it is very rare to have multiple-syllable dips.
 The following example from the Hávamál illustrates this basic pattern: